abhisheksinghh65/Pizza_sales_analysis_using_sql/README.md

 ## 📊 Key Insights

 ### Top 3 Most Ordered Pizza Types by Revenue for Each Category
+### Provided insights that can help in making informed business decisions related to menu optimization and marketing strategies

 The following SQL query was used to determine the top 3 most ordered pizza types by revenue for each category: